Pravetz/grails-2025-team-4/README.md

-## Classification of remains of destroyed buildings and construction waste using neural network for image analysis
+## Graphical user interface application for classification of remains of destroyed buildings and construction waste